 This requires a bit of a technical explanation.
 As noted above, there are two types of spray foam, and each has a different insulation value.
 Closed cell foam has a higher R-value per inch, and installers generally spray 2″ in walls and 3″ in roof lines to meet the energy code requirements of R-13 and R-19, respectively.
 It doesn’t fill the cavity, though, so spot checks may be required to check you don’t get shorted.
 However, open cell foam should fill the entire framing cavity, therefore making it easier to determine whether the installer has sprayed enough.

 Depending on the type of spray foam you get, you may be able to determine how thick, or thin, to apply the spray foam.
-But without the knowledge and experience that’s requisite of an experienced spray foam installer, you will inevitably compromise insulation.
+But without the knowledge and experience that’s required of an experienced spray foam installer, you will inevitably compromise insulation.

 And speaking of compromised insulation: